CulturePlex/Sylva/README.rst

   ENABLE_ANALYTICS = True

 Analytics are run as Celery_ tasks, so you need a broker and a backend.
-Of popular choice is to install Redis_ as the backend, and RabbitMQ_ as the broker.
+Of popular choice is to install Redis_ as the results backend, and RabbitMQ_ as the broker.
 But in order to simplify the process, just the broker is needed when using RabbitMQ.

 There are many ways to install RabbitMQ, we recommend a system installation, although a local installation might be better for development::